 You can experiment with your dyes on rocks or on a white piece of cloth.

 This is definitely a couple of steps beyond finger painting a duck.

 A lot of kids have boomerangs for toys, but help your kids know that boomerangs were used as hunting weapons by the aboriginal people in Australia.

 Have your little hunter go outside and attempt to throw a boomerang to hit an object (could be a can, bucket, trash can, etc.)

 You can also send your child out with an outline of Australia and have her attempt to draw it in the dirt.

 Your child might be out there for hours, but that’s okay.

-Download your free copy of the Atlas Mission and let your child play with this award-winning educational game.
+Enroll your child for the Atlas Mission and let your child play with this award-winning educational program.
 Your child will become better at social studies without even realizing it!

 The Vikings were fascinating people.
 One thing they were known for is using runes, a type of alphabet with symbols that represented words.
 Here are what runes look like and their meanings.